Municipal Asset Management Requirements

 AMO continues to engage the province with other municipal associations and asset management communities of practice to deliver capacity building initiatives that ensure long-term stewardship and sustainability of local infrastructure.

-AMO staff have reviewed all asset management plans collected during the 2017 reporting cycle to identify existing knowledge and data gaps and inform future capacity-building initiatives.
-AMO is also using this information to provide individual feedback to municipalities on their current asset management plan.
+AMO staff regularly review all asset management plans collected during the most recent reporting cycle to identify existing knowledge and data gaps and inform future capacity-building initiatives.
+When requested, staff also provide feedback to municipalities on their current asset management plans.